-Clinical Rotation # : DPT Class of 2023
+Clinical Rotation # : DPT Class of 202

 Student Name: Date:

-student for participation in Clinical Educat: whether the students listed at the bottom of remediation is needed prior to this internsh y consensus on the preparation level of each physical therapy ion Internships.
-Each faculty member must indicate on this form of the form are ready for entry into the clinic or whether ip.
+student for participation in Clinical Educati whether the students listed at the bottom of remediation is needed prior to this internshi y consensus on the preparation level of each physical therapy on Internships.
+Each faculty member must indicate on this form the form are ready for entry into the clinic or whether ip.
 Please complete the Remediation Recommended section of ance.
 The DCE will review and retain this form for each student

-Ability to Accept Instruction Communication Critical Thinking/Problem Solv Didactic Preparation Ethical/Legal Behavior Professionalism Safety Remediation Recommended Please list the students' name with the specific provided below. ring t needs from the list above, along with your signature in the space
+Ability to Accept Instruction Communication Critical Thinking/Problem Solv Didactic Preparation Ethical/Legal Behavior Professionalism Safety Remediation Recommended Please list the students' name with the specific provided below. ing needs from the list above, along with your signature in the space

 Student Class List:

-(Insert t table with student names here)
+(Insert to able with student names here)

-list of students are clinically ready to attend their Clinical ame is listed in the Remediation Recommended section, they are
+ist of students are clinically ready to attend their Clinical ame is listed in the Remediation Recommended section, they are